 Advisory Commission on Environmental Quality

 The CEQ's actions are twofold.
 First, the CEQ provides insights to County Officials as environmental questions arise.
-Second, the CEQ selects environmental issues to evaluate and works with County officials to develop environmentally sound, economically practical, and sustainable results.
+Second, the CEQ selects environmental issues to evaluate and works with County officials to develop environmentally sound, economically practical and sustainable results.

 CEQ Annual Reports

 The CEQ provides annual reports to the Baltimore County Executive and Baltimore County Council of the CEQ's yearly activities.
 The annual reports are available below.
 All reports are in PDF format.